plentymarkets/docs-raw/plentyInterface/Order.md

 ## Contracts<a name="order_shipping_contracts"></a>
 ### ParcelServicePresetRepositoryContract<a name="order_contracts_parcelservicepresetrepositorycontract"></a>

 The ParcelServicePresetRepositoryContract is the interface for the shipping profile repository.
-This interface allows to get a shipping profile by the id or list all shipping profiles.
+This interface allows to get a shipping profile by the ID or list all shipping profiles.

 #### Namespace